tlanettepollard/MyReadsApp-TLP/codenotes.md

 #### Why I Decided to Start Over

 (05/09/2022) I've tried to figure out one error for the last two days.
 I realized that after staring at my code, I needed to start again to better understand what was going on.
 I'm going to follow the same steps I did before to start my app.
 So, I erased everything and started again.
 I've done this with other projects and it has been successful.
+(05/10/2022) Today I was able to the Routing section of the Rubric.
+Unfortunately, I kept receiving the error: 'no routes matched location'.
+I put it away and try again tomorrow.

 ### What I Learned